-Alysia Ramos is a dancer and choreographer now based in Ohio, where she serves on the dance faculty of Oberlin College.
+Alysia Ramos is a dancer and choreographer based in Ohio, where she serves on the dance faculty of Oberlin College.
 Previously, she worked as a dancer, choreographer and teaching artist in NYC for over a decade.
 She directed her own company the Mezclado (mixed) Movement Group which brought together an eclectic group of world dance artists from the contemporary, Latin, Afro-Caribbean and hip hop dance communities in the creation of original works from 2003-2007.
-She also performed with a diverse roster of companies and choreographers including Gabri Christa/Danzaisa, Nathan Trice/Rituals, INSPIRIT a dance company, Niles Ford/Urban Dance Collective, Sing Sing Rhythms, Kotchegna Drum and Dance and Samba Fogo.
-Additionally, Alysia apprenticed with companies Danzabierta and Danza Contemporanea de Cuba in Havana, Cuba, and traveled to Senegal where she performed with a family of Wolof griots throughout Dakar, including sharing the stage with African music legend Youssou N’dour.
-Alysia continues to be an active member in Burnt Sugar/Danz, a who's who, of NY based choreographers who come together to perform conducted improvisation with live conducted music by the band Burnt Sugar.
-Continuing her interest in collaboration, recent projects have included a duet with Ghanaean artist Mustapha Braimah, a hybrid contemporary and flamenco work with flamenco artist Solange Gomes and the creation of large scale site specific immersive dance theater productions with Liz Ivkovich.
-Most recently, Alysia has been studying Samba and the dance of candomblé under the tutelage of master teach Jorge Alabe in Rio de Janeiro.
+She has also performed with a diverse roster of companies and choreographers including Gabri Christa/Danzaisa, Nathan Trice/Rituals, INSPIRIT a dance company, Niles Ford/Urban Dance Collective, Sing Sing Rhythms, Kotchegna Drum and Dance and Samba Fogo.
+Additionally, Alysia apprenticed with companies Danzabierta and Danza Contemporanea de Cuba in Havana, Cuba and traveled to Senegal where she performed with a family of Wolof griots throughout Dakar.
+Continuing her interest in collaboration, recent projects have included a duet with Ghanaian artist Mustapha Braimah, a hybrid contemporary and flamenco work with Solange Gomes and the creation of immersive dance theater productions with Liz Ivkovich.
+Currently, Alysia is studying Samba and the dances of candomblé under the tutelage of master teacher Jorge Alabe.
 She holds and MFA in dance from the University of Utah (2014).